Felix-Paetsch/stoff/Core/Sewing/notes.md

 Do next:

+create debug env
+#################

+- expect to return a sewing instead of a sketch
+- a slider with annotations going through (similar to recordings)
+- create sewing recordings
+-

-- Thinl about (getting) face edges
+* Thinl about (getting) face edges
-- Think about orientation
+* Think about orientation
-- Bring in handedness (basically the same area as ^^)
+* Bring in handedness (basically the same area as ^^)
-- unify names (handedness and so on.
+* unify names (handedness and so on.
 And make them clear)
-- use consistent set of flags
+* use consistent set of flags
-- structure methods
+* structure methods
-- better names.. faceedgecomponents as lines somewhere
+* better names.. faceedgecomponents as lines somewhere

-- Make sure the relative/absolute numbers check out correctly
+* Make sure the relative/absolute numbers check out correctly
-- Merge Face Carousels
+* Merge Face Carousels

-- asserts for faces and face caroussels for testing
+* asserts for faces and face caroussels for testing
-- first using the stand-alone debug environment
+* first using the stand-alone debug environment
-- then using the old and new debug servers; the old one mostly only with ?debug=...
+* then using the old and new debug servers; the old one mostly only with ?debug=...
-- add a ?debug=... to the new server
+* add a ?debug=... to the new server
-- change the return types from setOrientation/swapOrientation, etc (should be the new boolean)
+* change the return types from setOrientation/swapOrientation, etc (should be the new boolean)
-- also for sewing check return types.
+* also for sewing check return types.
 Maybe introduce "with" keyword to return a modified thing
-- update (replace) some methods working with cycles (PatternLib::Boundary)
+* update (replace) some methods working with cycles (PatternLib::Boundary)
-- get connected components optionally as lines... or: very good proxy behaviour
+* get connected components optionally as lines... or: very good proxy behaviour
-- improved cut and glue methods using faces
+* improved cut and glue methods using faces
-- in general more methods for faces
+* in general more methods for faces
     - merge
     -